crossfidev/Plexus-Pool/docs/developer/error_monad.rst

         | Error errors -> Lwt.return (Error (error :: errors))
     end

-The actual Tezos error monad
+The actual mineplex error monad
 ----------------------------

-The actual Tezos error monad adds a few things.
+The actual mineplex error monad adds a few things.
 Firstly, there are three categories of errors:

 -  :literal:`\`Temporary` - An error resulting from an operation that